libp2p/blog/src/_blog/april-2025.md

 ## April 2025 Newsletter 📰
 Welcome to the April 2025 libp2p monthly newsletter!
-This month we had our first virtual libp2p day, PLDG Cohort 2 wrap-up, more record breaking meetings and lots of bug fixes and improvements across seven different implementation repos.
+This month we had our first virtual libp2p day, PLDG Cohort 2 wrap-up, more record-breaking meetings and lots of bug fixes and improvements across seven different implementation repos.